noidexe/Enjin-Coin-Documentation/docs/platform-architecture.md

 Trusted Cloud is the main backend service of the Enjin Platform.
 It is a cloud-hosted service that connects games to the Ethereum blockchain.

 Trusted Cloud acts as a hub, gathering requests from clients, game servers, and the Enjin Wallet, interacting with Enjin's smart contracts on Ethereum, and returning data back to the game.
-It also manages the link between users’ game accounts (e.g., SteamID, XBox Live) and their blockchain identity (e.g., currently linked blockchain wallet address).
+It also manages the link between users’ game accounts (e.g., SteamID, Xbox Live) and their blockchain identity (e.g., currently linked blockchain wallet address).

 To save you having to build logic for interacting with our smart contract or the Enjin Wallet app directly, we provide a server that includes a convenient Application Programming Interface (API) to facilitate communication.